AI Literacy for Teachers: A Practical Guide

 AI literacy refers to your ability to understand, evaluate, and use artificial intelligence tools appropriately in educational contexts.
 It goes beyond basic technical skills.
 You need to grasp how large language models work, recognise their limitations, and apply them strategically to reduce workload without reducing learning quality.

 The term emerged in educational discourse around 2023 as generative AI tools became widely accessible to teachers.
 Research from Ng et al. (2023) identifies four core components: understanding AI capabilities, evaluating AI outputs critically, using AI ethically, and teaching students to do the same.
-For UK teachers, this matters because Ofsted inspections increasingly examine how technology supports rather than replaces cognitive demand.
+For UK teachers, this matters because increasingly examine how technology supports rather than replaces cognitive demand.

 Understanding the mechanics helps you predict what AI can and cannot do reliably.
 Large language models like Claude or ChatGPT function by predicting the most statistically likely next word in a sequence.
 They don't "know" facts; they recognise patterns from training data.